What is a Pseudo Stereo Technique?

 ~ This is the piano with 5ct of detuning applied.

 While this method produces wonderful effects in stereo, it is not so reliable when the signal is converted to a mono signal (when left and right are summed).
-This is important since most of the clubs where modern music is played at usually have to sum down left and right to mono, due to the way the speakers are placed and configured.
+This is important since most of the clubs have to sum down left and right to mono, due to the way the speakers are placed and configured.

 ~ This is the detuned piano converted back to mono – BIG no no for EDM clubs.